Samsung/Tizen.NET/_posts/2020-02-03-Using-a-Custom-Font-to-Your-XamarinForms-Tizen-Application.md

 <img src="https://d3unf4s5rp9dfh.cloudfront.net/Tizen_blog/customfont-add-fonts2.png" />

 After you add the font file to your project as a `Resource`, you can begin assigning the font any `VisualElement` that has a `FontFamily` property, such as `Label`, `Entry`, and so on.
 The font name can be specified in XAML or in C# code.
-As I mentioned, you no longer need to know platform-specific rules for specifying `FontFamily` attributes.
-Whether you use the full path and font name separated by a hash (`#`) as the font name (as with Android) or you use just the font name (as with iOS),  it works well.
+As mentioned, you no longer need to know platform-specific rules for specifying `FontFamily` attributes.
+Whether you use the full path and font name separated by a hash (`#`) as the font name (as with Android), or you use just the font name (as with iOS), it works well.

-> Note that the font file name and font name may be different.
-To discover the font name on Windows, right-click the `.ttf` file and select `Preview`.
-The font name can then be determined from the preview window.
+**Note**: The font file name and font name may be different.
+To discover the font name in Windows, right-click the `.ttf` file and select **Preview**.
+You can then determine the font name from the preview window.

 ## Use your custom font in XAML